ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 which case attaching the link MAY fail if such an entity does not exist.

 The event log node MUST NOT assign a consumer group if the consumer does not request such a binding.
-Links that are bound to consumer groups MUST also be bound to a partition; they cannot be partition-agile.
+Negotiated links that are bound to consumer groups MUST also be bound to a partition; they cannot be partition-agile.

 The selection and binding of a partition to the consumer within a given consumer group follows the negotiation model explained earlier in this section.